Close Icon

 With a local office in Redruth, plus larger support team at our national parent company, Sykes Holiday Cottages, we offer a winning combination of both local and national marketing.
 We really get to know you and your holiday property, allowing us to offer an incredibly personal service.

-With over 600 self-catering cottages located throughout Cornwall, all inspected by us, we have the expertise and industry know-how to help you run your holiday letting business.
+With over 800 self-catering cottages located throughout Cornwall, we have the expertise and industry know-how to help you run your holiday letting business.
 For more information on how we can help, read our blog on the benefit of using a holiday let agency in Cornwall.

-We want running a holiday home business to be as enjoyable and effortless for you as possible.
-We’ve created some helpful guides to answer any queries that you may have.
+We want running a holiday home business to be as enjoyable and effortless for you as possible, so we’ve created some helpful guides to answer any queries.
 Simply visit our Owner Advice Page to find out more.

 Please note: As a holiday letting owner you are responsible for compliance with health & safety laws, regulations and guidance, and for having suitable insurances in place (not Sykes Holiday Cottages or its brands (Sykes)).
 From time to time, Sykes shares information with you on the topic of health and safety and insurance.
 When it does so, it is not providing you with advice (legal, financial, tax or otherwise); please seek your own as you see fit.
 In addition, it is not making any representations or warranties about the information being complete or free from errors or inaccuracies.
 Sykes shall not be liable for any loss or damage arising under or in connection with your reliance on it.